kaby76/AntlrVSIX/README.md

 Mike Lischke's
 [vscode-antlr4](https://github.com/mike-lischke/vscode-antlr4) is a good tool for VSCode for Antlr grammars, which you may prefer.
-However, Antlrvsix contains a command-line tool that can be used to automate transformations on a Antlr grammar, or want to quickly run a parser over a grammar file and use XPath to query items in the parse tree.
+However, Antlrvsix contains a command-line tool that can be used to automate transformations on an Antlr grammar, or want to quickly run a parser over a grammar file and use XPath to query items in the parse tree.
 There is no tool like it, and it is quite powerful.